Luis Brandoni: Biography

 Brandoni was born in Dock Sud, a port community east of Avellaneda.
 He debuted on the stage in 1962, television in 1963, and on film in 1966.
 He joined the National Comedy Theater in 1964 under the direction of Luisa Vehil.

 Politically active in the centrist Radical Civic Union (UCR) party, he also served as cultural policy adviser for President Raúl Alfonsín (1983–89), and was elected to the Argentine Chamber of Deputies in 1993, where he served until 2001.
 He was an unsuccessful Argentine Senate candidate for the UCR in 2005, and for Vice Governor of Buenos Aires Province, with nominee Ricardo Alfonsín, in 2007.

 An actor with extensive film, television and theatre credits, he portrayed leading roles in acclaimed pictures such as La tregua (1974), Juan que reía (1976), Darse cuenta (1984), Esperando la carroza (1985), Made in Argentina (1986), Cien veces no debo (1990), Convivencia (1993), Una sombra ya pronto serás (1994), De mi barrio con amor (1995), and Los pasos perdidos (2001).

 His career remained strong during 2011: among his notable theatre credits was his portrayal of former President Arturo Illia; and his notable television credits included a costarring role in Telefé's sitcom El hombre de tu vida, together with Guillermo Francella and directed by Juan José Campanella.
 He also starred in Gastón Duprat & Mariano Cohn's comedy film Mi obra maestra (2018), together again with Guillermo Francella.
-He is currently set to star in the Star+ TV series Nada, which will be released in 2023.
+He starred in the Star+ TV series Nada, which was released in 2023.
 Cohn & Duprat wrote and directed the series, which features a supporting cast that includes Robert De Niro.

 Brandoni also served in numerous actors' guilds, including the International Federation of Actors (IFA) as its Vice President, between 1974 and 2004.